m-lm/linalg-tools/README.md

-# ai-tools
+# linalg-tools

-A collection of simple implementations of artificial intelligence algorithms written from scratch in C++ for learning purposes.
+A collection of Linear Algebra tools implemented in C++